An iterated $I$-projection procedure for solving the generalized minimum information checkerboard copula problem

 \subsection{$I$-projections on the $\Lc_K$ using a possibly new result}

 We shall now provide a possibly new result that can be used as an alternative to generalized iterative scaling to implement Line~\ref{line:Iproj:Gc} of Algorithm~\ref{algo:iterated:Iproj}.
-As shall be explained in more detail in Section~\ref{sec:num}, in our experiments, the resulting version of Algorithm~\ref{algo:iterated:Iproj} was found to be substantially faster than its version based on generalized iterative scaling with $M' = 1$.
+As shall be explained in more detail in Section~\ref{sec:num} (see also the supplement \cite{KojMar25}), in our experiments, the resulting version of Algorithm~\ref{algo:iterated:Iproj} was found to be substantially faster than its version based on generalized iterative scaling with $M' = 1$.

 The following proposition, proven in Appendix~\ref{proofs:solving}, can in certain cases be used to compute an $I$-projection on a linear set $\Ec''$ defined from only one expectation constraint as is the case for the sets $\Lc_K$ in~\eqref{eq:Lc:K}.